saucelabs/sauce-docs/docs/basics/integrations/deque.md

 Below is a guide to set up the Sauce Labs integration.
 This integration allows you to run your accessibility tests, using axe™, on our platform.

-:::info What does `a11y` stand for, and what is Accessibility Testing?
+:::info why should you care about accessibility testing?
-See the [following link](https://www.deque.com/web-accessibility-beginners-guide/#what-is-a11y) for further information.
+Check out the [Deque Accessibility Guide](https://www.deque.com/web-accessibility-beginners-guide/#what-is-a11y) for further information.
 :::

 ## Sauce Labs UI